Alice Walton

-Alice Louise Walton (born October 7, 1949) is an American billionaire and heiress to the fortune of Walmart as daughter of founder Sam Walton.
-As of July 2025, Walton has an estimated net worth of $116 billion, making her the richest woman in the world and 15th richest overall, according to the Bloomberg Billionaires Index.
+Alice Louise Walton (born October 7, 1949) is an American billionaire and heiress to the fortune of Walmart, as she is the daughter of founder Sam Walton.
+As of July 2025, Walton has an estimated net worth of $116 billion, making her the richest woman in the world and 15th richest person overall, according to the Bloomberg Billionaires Index.

 Early life and education

 Walton was born in Newport, Arkansas.
 She was raised along with her three brothers in Bentonville, Arkansas, and graduated from Bentonville High School in 1966.
 She graduated from Trinity University in San Antonio, Texas, with a B.A. in economics.